 The beauty is that when you implement Indoor Navigation quality mapping and positioning, you are actually laying the foundation for all the rest.
 We've blogged about this elsewhere, and we'll continue to do so!

-Today's announcement of Connexient's selection by the Global Center for Health Innovation was a big milestone for Connexient!
+Today's announcement of GLOBAL CENTER FOR HEALTH INNOVATION selecting Connexient's VISITOR EXPERIENCE and WAYFINDING SOLUTION was a big milestone for Connexient!
 Besides being a new client to add to our rapidly growing roster, there are several reasons why this contract is particularly important for us.

 First, of course, is prestige and exposure.
 The Global Center for Health Innovation (www.theglobalcenter.com) serves health and health care innovation, education and commerce through state-of-the-art spaces, programs and virtual offerings while building on the rich heritage and distinctive capability of Northeast Ohio health care.
 With sponsors like the Cleveland Clinic, GE, Siemens and many others, we are in great company showcasing the cutting edge of Indoor Location-based Services for the Healthcare.